cryostatio/cryostat-legacy/HTTP_API.md

     ###### response
     `200` - The body is `{"grafanaDatasourceUrl":"$URL"}`

-    `500` - Container JFR is not configured with a Grafana datasource.
+    `500` - Cryostat is not configured with a Grafana datasource.
     Or there was an unexpected error.
 The body is an error message.

     ###### example